rhomobile/rhoconnect-adapters/README.md

 ## Running the Rhocrm Application
-Once the application is customized and ready to run, it can be started as any other Rhosync app by typing the following command in the CRM application's root directory:
+Once your Rhocrm application is customized and ready to run, you can start it like any other Rhosync app.
+Type the following command in the CRM application's root directory:

 	rake rhosync:start